mihasya/mihasya.github.com/_posts/2014-09-02-Allow-aws-iam-users-to-manage-their-own-mfa-device.md

 attached to a keychain or a badge lanyard.
 These days, your phone can act as an adequate substitute.

-Turning on MFA for your root AWS account is faily easy:
+Turning on MFA for your root AWS account is fairly easy:

 <p class="center">
     <img src="/imgs/posts/awsmfa/root_mfa.png" alt="mfa device for root acct"